Click here to view video.

 Pharmacy technicians work the same hours as pharmacists.
 This includes evenings, nights, weekends, and some holidays.
 Most technicians work 35-45 hours a week.
 Since some hospital and retail pharmacies are open 24 hours a day, technicians and assistants may work varying shifts.
 There are many opportunities for part-time work in both retail and hospital settings.

-Employment of pharmacy technicians is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
-Increased demand for prescription medications will lead to more demand for pharmaceutical services.
+The BLS reports employment of pharmacy technicians is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.

 Although most pharmacy technicians receive informal on-the-job training, employers favor those who have completed formal training.
 Six-month to two-year training programs are available and lead to a certificate, diploma, or associate degree.